Improve Operational Efficiency: Steps and Techniques

 Regularly Review and Refine Processes

-Operational efficiency is an ongoing process.
+There is an ongoing process to maintain operational efficiency.
 Regularly review and refine your operations:

 • Conduct periodic audits to ensure sustained efficiency